Controversies about Opus Dei: Historical opposition from Jesuits

 Nevertheless, the Superior-General of the Society of Jesus Fr.
-Wlodimir Ledóchowski (1866–1942) later told the Vatican he considered Opus Dei "very dangerous for the Church in Spain."
-He described it as having a "secretive character" and saw "signs in it of a covert inclination to dominate the world with a form of Christian Masonry."
-In the 1950's, some Jesuits told Italian parents of members of Opus Dei that their sons were being led to damnation.
+Wlodimir Ledóchowski (1866–1942) later told the Vatican he considered Opus Dei "very dangerous for the Church in Spain".
+He described it as having a "secretive character" and saw "signs in it of a covert inclination to dominate the world with a form of Christian Masonry".
+In the 1950s, some Jesuits told Italian parents of members of Opus Dei that their sons were being led to damnation.

-Allegations like this from within well-regarded ecclesiastical circles ("the opposition by good people," as Escrivá called it), were interpreted by Escrivá as misunderstandings or jealousies, and defenders of Opus Dei today claim that present-day criticisms are merely vestiges of this old prejudice.
+Allegations like this from within well-regarded ecclesiastical circles ("the opposition by good people", as Escrivá called it) were interpreted by Escrivá as misunderstandings or jealousies, and defenders of Opus Dei today say that present-day criticisms are merely vestiges of this old prejudice.
 Specifically, they argue that criticism of Opus Dei by members of the Society of Jesus was caused by these Jesuits' not understanding the difference between Opus Dei and religious orders, and that this misunderstanding continues among people with a "clerical" or "religious" mentality.
 For Opus Dei officially describes itself in contrast to "religious" (monastic) life: ordinary lay Christians living out their baptismal call to holiness without being externally distinguished from other citizens.

 Messori, a journalist associated with Opus Dei, also identifies political ideology as the root of some controversies involving some Jesuits.
-After Vatican II certain sectors of the Church became politically and theologically "liberal," including Jesuits in Latin America who were experimenting with "liberation theology."
+After Vatican II certain sectors of the Church became politically and theologically liberal, including Jesuits in Latin America who were experimenting with liberation theology.
 In contrast, some Opus Dei laymen had been working for the far-right Franco regime in Spain and similar regimes in Latin America.
 Escrivá himself gave a spiritual retreat to Franco, and the numerary priest and bishop Juan Luis Cipriani Thorne was reportedly friendly with Peru's president Fujimori and unsupportive of human rights advocates.
 Messori emphasizes, however, that Opus Dei has also had members from left-wing parties such as the UK Labour Party (see Opus Dei and politics).

 Corporal mortification

-Much public attention has focused on Opus Dei's encouragement of the practice of bodily mortification, especially after descriptions of the practice appeared in the popular novel The Da Vinci Code.
+Much public attention has focused on Opus Dei's encouragement of the practice of bodily mortification, especially due to news reports and after descriptions of the practice appeared in the popular novel The Da Vinci Code.